Background information

 2. Add datasets

-- In the Dataset tab, Click the
+- In the Dataset tab, Click

 - Select a dataset with the data you need, then click Add Selected.